G-NT3806KSJP

 (Above: green up [66-11], Corita, 1966.
 Screenprint on paper.
 Collection of the Corita Art Center, Los Angeles.)

 7.1.
 Hold on, though.
 I am trying to think about the line, and already I have split my thread of thought into a dozen filaments, finer and finer.
 Let me try again.
-Another loop.
+Another loop, to hold my thoughts together.

 7.2.
 For much of my commute from central Dublin to the university where I work, I walk straight along the Grand Canal from the west-central districts of Dublin 8 to the bridge at Leeson Street, where I would turn off to catch the bus.
 The canal was built from 1759 until 1804 and used for cargo until 1960.
 It is one of three roughly parallel lines of water in this city—the others are the Royal Canal on the north side, and the Liffey, the estuarial river that divides Dublin into north and south.
 Seven locks divide the canal between roughly the start of my walk and the point at which it meets the ocean.